-We rely on a Monte Carlo-simulation to generate a sample of random networks from a data generating process (DGP) assumed for the population.
-This DGP preserves the marginal distribution of negative, positive and zero ties observed in the data for each year.
-For example, if a country has a defense alliance with 12 other countries, and engages in an act of aggression with 5 other countries, then the DGP would generate sample networks that would preserve this expected number of positive and negative ties with other countries.
-In addition, our null-generating process preserves the observed covariance in distribution of negative, positive and zero ties in each year.
+To construct such a DGP, we make use of the result that the maximum-entropy model with specific expectations for some functions of the random variable of interest is (to use modern statistical terminology) an exponential family model.
+Its sufficient statistic must comprise the functions whose expectations are to be fixed \cite{jaynes_information_1957}.
+Exponential-family random graph models (ERGMs) have been developed both for scenarios in which positive and negative ties may co-occur and must thus be modeled jointly \cite{huitsing_univariate_2012} and for scenarios in which they cannot \cite{fritz_exponential_2022}, with the general polytomous relationship case first specified by \cite{robins_logit_1999}.
+Our application then requires the sufficient statistic vector to be the concatenation of positive and negative tie degrees of each node, resulting in a model of the form

+where $\textbf{1}_n$ is an $n$-vector of 1s and $\kappa(\boldsymbol{\eta})$ is the normalising constant so that $P(\mathcal{G};\boldsymbol{\eta})$ sums to 1 over the sample space of signed networks of interest.
+Estimation and simulation are then possible using general techniques for valued ERGMs \cite{krivitsky_exponential-family_2012}, or by a specialized implementation.
+In a parallel development, this and other null models for signed graphs were studied by \cite{gallo_testing_2024}, including an optimized implementation.

+In addition, this null-generating process all preserves the observed covariance in distribution of negative, positive and zero ties in each year.
 This constitutes a conservative test, one that restricts the sampling space support taking the empirical marginals of the data matrices as expected degree.
-This degree based approach is more conservative than for example an Erd\"{o}s-Renyi random network approach, because the latter would allow a wider range of possible random networks to be considered.
+This degree based approach is more conservative than for example an Erd\"{o}s-Renyi random network approach \cite{gallo_testing_2024}, because the latter would allow a wider range of possible random networks to be considered.
 In our data set of country ties, we assume that there is diversity between countries in their capacity to engage in positive and negative ties.
 Note that this doesn't imply countries with less capacity are not making active choices.
 Their choice sets differ, but we assume they can and do consider all possible ties explicitly or implicitly.
 This assumption supports our choice to base the test on degree expectations, as it includes the investment distribution all countries make.

-A further issue to consider is the fact that the randomly generated matrices are mutually exclusive in their elements, i.e. the sum over the primitive matrices must be exactly one.
-The procedure we take is that for each element in the network we sample one of three values $\{-1, 0, 1\}$, with probability based on expected row and column degrees of each of the \textbf{N}, \textbf{Z}, and \textbf{P} networks, respectively.
-This process converges in the limit to observed degree distribution of the empirical data set.